ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

 ## Responsibilities

-* The management function at Medical Data Networks is responsible for:
+* The management at Medical Data Networks is responsible for:
   * Maintaining personnel files, establishing employee retention policies, and establishing performance monitoring requirements.
-  * The development, review and approval of employee job descriptions, and training requirements.
+  * Developing, reviewing, and improving employee job descriptions, and training requirements.
-  * Aassuring that the requirements of this procedure are met.
-  * All employees are responsible for completing all training and maintaining an individual training file.
+  * Completing all training and maintaining an individual training file.

 ## Procedure